lammps/lammps/doc/src/compute_ptm_atom.rst

 The (qw,qx,qy,qz) parameters represent the orientation of the local structure in quaternion form.
 The reference coordinates for each template (from which the orientation is determined) can be found in the *ptm\_constants.h* file in the PTM source directory.
+For atoms that are not within the compute group-ID, all values are set to zero.

 Restrictions
 """"""""""""